JLobbes/phone-reader-project/ReadMe.md

 Description & Purpose:

-    This is a simple left-to-right, single line scrolling reading to help me read.
+    This is a simple left-to-right, single line scrolling reader to help me read.
     It currently is hosted as a static page on GitHub pages at: https://jlobbes.github.io/phone-reader-project/